Excel Productivity Guide

 And, here we have used it with “Product-A”.
 So, it will match the values where “Product-A” is at the beginning of the value.

-Now, you want to use VLOOKUP to get marks in another list in which we only have their first names.
+Now, you want to use VLOOKUP to get marks in another list in which you only have their first names.

 And for this the formula will be:

 But, you can use a question mark (?) to replace all the other characters with space.
 Find “Excel?Champs” & replace it with “Excel Champs” to remove all unwanted characters.